traefikturkey/onramp/README.md

 ## Docker Services

-Other docker services are included in the ./services-available directory The configuration files include links to the web page for the services which has the available documentation.
+Other docker services are included in the ./services-available directory.
+The configuration files include links to the web page for the services which has the available documentation.